KittyGiraudel/site/_posts/2013-03-18-ultimate-rem-mixin.md

 There are still some issues with this mixin:

-- Doesn't work with all properties (border shorthand among others)
+- Doesn’t work with all properties (border shorthand among others)
-- Doesn't fallback if you input a wrong value (wrong unit or unitless value as an example)
+- Doesn’t fallback if you input a wrong value (wrong unit or unitless value as an example)
 - Relies on a defined baseline; however this is easily fixed by adding a `$baseline` parameter to the mixin
-- Relies on a `parseInt()` function; I've proposed it to Compass, let's hope they add it anytime soon
+- Relies on a `parseInt()` function; I’ve proposed it to Compass, let’s hope they add it anytime soon

-If you ever happen to find a decent solution to fix one, I'll be glad to know and add it!
+If you ever happen to find a decent solution to fix one, I’ll be glad to know and add it!

 ## Final words

-That's pretty much it folks.
-I'd be glad to hear your opinion on this and improve it with your ideas. :)
+That’s pretty much it folks.
+I’d be glad to hear your opinion on this and improve it with your ideas. :)

 If you want a playground to test and hack, please feel free to fork [my pen](https://codepen.io/HugoGiraudel/pen/xsKdH).